nolanmccleary/adversarially_testing_perceptual_hashing/README.md

 As a workaround, a post-save validation mechanism is used to get the final hamming delta and perceptual simliarity between images after the attacked image is saved to disk.
 It also uses the standard imagehash library to do so, in order to eliminate any discrepencies from my code from polluting the final output results.

 As stated earlier, the actual algorithm isn't too hard, and neither is the supporting logic.
 However, when you have to generate around 1000 32x32 normally distributed perturbation vectors, add all of them to their own copy of the image tensor, take a DCT of those resultant tensors (among other smaller operations along the way), and repeat this over 100-10000 cycles (depending on what you set your step size to be and how effective you want the attack), then do that over n many repetitions for each image in your image set, you will incurr a relatively nontrivial computational load.
-PDQ is especially bad, because cannonically the initial resize is to 512x512, after which an 8x8 tent convolution downsamples to 64x64 just in time for everything to get smacked by the DCT battery.
+PDQ is especially bad, because cannonically the initial resize is to 512x512, after which a 7x7 tent convolution downsamples to 64x64 just in time for everything to get smacked by the DCT battery.
 Trying to do this on my CPU (which worked fine up until this point) resulted in my computer having a stroke.
-When I changed the initial resize to 128x128, it worked much better, but realistically if you want to test this system against PDQ you will most likely need access to a GPU (MPS/metal hasn't been working well and I think it has to do with Pytorch's limited Metal support, however CUDA has also been tested and it works great).
+When I changed the initial resize to 128x128, it worked much better, but realistically if you want to test this system against PDQ you will most likely need access to a GPU (MPS/metal hasn't been working well and I think it has to do with PyTorch's limited Metal support, however CUDA has also been tested and it works great).

-This is all to say that everything that can be vectorized has been vectorized, it'll still run on a CPU normally, but Pytorch knows how to exploit multi-core architectures to the extent that there is still way more parallelism available than through something like numpy, which is a brick.
+This is all to say that everything that can be vectorized has been vectorized, it'll still run on a CPU normally, but PyTorch knows how to exploit multi-core architectures to the extent that there is still way more parallelism available than through something like numpy, which is a brick.
 This means that the top-end performance for well-vectorized torch code allows most hashes to be tested comfortably on the CPU at a rate far faster than a purely numpy-and-friends based implementation would allow.

 To give an example of how vectorization is really useful here, I'd like to first touch on the Discrete Cosine Transform (DCT), which is a key component for most spectral hash algorithms including very well-known ones such as PHash and PDQ.